-Trend analysis was conducted on the parameters total phosphorus (TP), chlorophyll-a, total dissolved solids (TDS) and Secchi depth to look for changes from 1980 to 2019 in Wabamun Lake.
+Trend analysis was conducted on the parameters total phosphorus (TP), chlorophyll-a, total dissolved solids (TDS) and Secchi depth to look for changes from 1980 or 1981 to 2020 in Wabamun Lake.
 In summary, significant decreasing trends were observed in TP and in chlorophyll-a, significant increasing trends were observed in TDS, and no change was observed in Secchi depth.
+Data is presented below as both a line graph (all data points) or a box-and-whisker plot.
+Detailed methods are available in the ALMS Guide to Trend Analysis on Alberta Lakes.